No booking fees on the app

 Reading to Oxford train travel guide

-Taking the train from Reading to Oxford is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Reading, you can arrive at Oxford in just 22m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Reading to Oxford is efficient and offers a scenic and comfortable experience.
+With frequent departures from Reading, you can reach Oxford in just 22m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking